datopian/playbook/tech-leaders-program/README.md

 1. **Distinguishes needs** of clients and users
 2. **Designs solutions** that address those needs utilizing and developing our (and others) tools and patterns
 3. **Delivers results** by empowering and enabling teams to plan and implement those solutions within and across projects.
+4. **Provides leadership** making things happen that weren't going to happen anyway, developing others and exemplifying the Datopian way

 ### Areas of Mastery